neo4j/graph-data-science-client/doc/sphinx/source/model.rst

     The restore procedure reads graphs and models from disk.

+.. py:function:: gds.backup(**config) -> DataFrame

+    The back-up procedure persists graphs and models to disk

 .. py:function:: gds.beta.model.drop(model: Model) -> Series[Any]

     Drops a loaded model and frees up the resources it occupies.